crcx/retroforth/literate/RetroForth.md

   #32, #9 , #10 , #13 , #0 ,
 ~~~

+## ASCII Constants

 Not all characters can be obtained via the $ prefix.
-ASCII has many
+ASCII has
-characters that aren't really intended to be printable.
-Retro has an
+many characters that aren't really intended to be printable.
-`ASCII` namespace providing symbolic names for these.
+Retro has an `ASCII` namespace providing symbolic names for
+these.

 ~~~
 #0  'ASCII:NUL const    #1   'ASCII:SOH const